loosolab/Datenanalyse-2021/README.md

 # Datenanalyse-2021

-## Introduction
-The task of work package 4 was to correlate the chromatin accessibility data from the original ATAC-seq study.
-The used algorithm was the R package Cicero.

-## Requirements
-R Version 4.1.2

 ## Setup
 In order to run Cicero, the packages Monocle3 and Cicero must be installed.
 For installation instructions load the script `Install_MC.R` Once the installation is done, you can run the Script `Run_Cicero.R`, make sure to input the right data if necessary change the input directories.
-__Further information about individual code chunks is provided in the Notebook `R Markdown.ipynb`.__
+__Further information about individual code chunks is provided in the Section Example Case.__

+## Requirements
+R Version 4.1.2

 ## Input Files